tengmx/tengmx.github.io/pages/people.md

 - Mak Djulbegovic (Summer Intern 2019, currently PhD student at U Miami)

 ---
-We are actively recruiting Postdocs,  Graduate Students and Interns.
-Please feel free to address us emails if you are interested and have background in computational biology, biostatistics and any related fields.
+We are actively recruiting Postdocs,  Graduate Students and Interns in computational biology, biostatistics and any related fields.